 Learning how to profitably serve small accounts is one of the biggest challenges facing independent financial advisors today.
-Think about how you can put these and other strategies into practice to serve your small clients more cost-effectively — and boost your firm’s profits.
+Think about how you can put these and other strategies into practice to serve your small clients more cost-effectively while focusing on potential growth.

 1 Cerulli Associates, 2016 Managed Accounts Landscape, June 2016. (https://www.cerulli.com/vapi/public/getcerullifile?filecid=Cerulli-MAQU-2016-Info-Pack)